Thursday 2 May 1940

 |German mountain troops landing at Trondheim Airport, Værnes, 2 May 1940.|

 General Gubbins has been raising "Independent Companies."
-These are embryonic Commandos, or Special Forces.
+These are embryonic Commandos (aka Special Forces).
 The plan is for him to use four or five of these Independent Companies to take and hold Narvik while also taking and holding Bodø, Mo i Rana and Mosjøen.

 Prime Minister Chamberlain tells the House that Norway is not a "sideshow" nor a "Quixotic adventure."

 Norway Army Operations: The evacuation of General de Wiart's Maurice Force troops (British 146th Infantry Brigade, French 5th Demi-Brigade de Chasseurs) at Namsos is completed.
-Lord Mountbatten leads in four destroyers, and is joined by Vice Admiral John Cunningham with 3 cruisers, 5 destroyers and 3 transports.
+Lord Mountbatten leads in four destroyers and is joined by Vice Admiral John Cunningham with 3 cruisers, 5 destroyers, and 3 troop transport ships.